BeiGeJin/CMR_IA/Modeling/CMR2/README.txt

 SETUP:

-1A) If you do not already have a Python 3 environment set up, use the provided shell script to set up an environment, build and install CMR2 and its required packages, and set up a Jupyter kernel for the environment:
+1A) If you do not already have a Python 3 environment set up, use the provided shell script to set up an environment, build and install CMR-IA and its required packages, and set up a Jupyter kernel for the environment:

 bash setup_env.sh